thomas-lefloch/gol_opengl/README.md

 # Conway's game of life
 conway's game of life to learn opengl

+this is my first c++ project so it's dirty.
-dirty version.
-I'll clean this up later or not ... ¯\\_(ツ)_/¯
+I'll probably clean this up later ... or not ¯\\_(ツ)_/¯

-CONTROLS
+### Controls
-* left click to kill/put life into cells
+* Left click to kill/put life into cells
-* space to start/pause
+* Space to start/pause

-TODO
+### Todo
-* separate game state and rendering? from main.cpp
+* Separate game state and rendering? from main.cpp
-* support window resize
+* Support window resize
-* indicates when game is paused/running
+* Indicates when game is paused/running
- * refactor neighbors counting
+ * Refactor neighbors counting
-* support for holding left mouse button
+* Support for holding left mouse button
-* randomly generated life (mathusalem)
+* Randomly generated life (mathusalem, ...)
-* add test
+* Add test